aaronplayz-sys/aaronplayz-sys.github.io/_posts/2025-03-20-my-adguard-home-setup.md

 ## My configuration

 There are many ways to set up AdGuard Home as there a few ways to block and whitelist domains.
 I have closely followed yokoffing's guide on [NextDNS-Config](https://github.com/yokoffing/NextDNS-Config) as a based for filters.
 The rest of my config was inspired from Reddit posts I saw and experimenting with settings.
+Any area that I do not cover should be left alone at the default.

 ### General settings

-Filter update interval: 24 hours

 > ##### TIP
 >
 > Most lists, including the ones I'm using update once a day.
-{: .block-tip }
+> {: .block-tip }

-Optional: Enable AdGuard browsing security web service

-Optional: Enable AdGuard parental control web service
+Filter update interval: 24 hours

 > ##### WARNING
 >
 > These web services preforms API lookups on the domains you browse.
 > Do not enable if this is a concern.
-{: .block-warning }
+> {: .block-warning }

+Optional: Enable AdGuard browsing security web service

+Optional: Enable AdGuard parental control web service

+> ##### TIP
+>
+> Logs can be handy when needing to whitelist domains.
+> Set the rotation lower if you wish.
+> {: .block-tip }

 Enable log(on by default):